Bethel School District v. Fraser: Facts of the case

 On April 26, 1983, an assembly was held at Bethel High School in Spanaway, Washington for student council elections to take place.
 Students were required to either attend the assembly or report to study hall.
+(Note: Legal scholar John C. Polifka wrote: "In effect, student attendance was compelled.")
 At the assembly, Matthew Fraser, a 17-year-old senior, gave a speech nominating a classmate for student council vice president.
 To an audience of about 600 students and teachers, Fraser delivered the following speech: